Home Improvements for Peace of Mind

 Yes!
 Once you have settled on a Scope of Work, Habitat will identify contractors who can offer bids on your project.
 You are welcomed and encouraged to ask licensed, bonded contractors to bid on the project yourself if you’ve received personal recommendations.
 You will review the bids received and select a contractor, with Habitat available for any support and questions you may have.

 In the majority of cases, arrangements are made to allow residents to remain in their home while the work is completed.
 However, there may be certain projects where work cannot occur safely while the home is occupied.
 In those cases, the homeowner will work with Renew program staff to determine an acceptable plan.
 This could include rethinking how to phase the work in a way to allow in-home sequestration, or the homeowner temporarily staying with a friend, family member, or at local hotel.
+Relocation support may be offered subject to availability and program administer discretion.

 With prior approval, the homeowner may reside outside of the property for up to one year for health-related services, such as temporarily living in an assisted living facility, without triggering loan repayment.